s4l1hs/Database-Management-System/Docs/README.md

 # Empty data can be specified as NA/NULL.
 # Use English characters.
 # Foreign key values ​​must be correct.
-# Don't use single quotes (''), otherwise it will be passed as strings.
+# Don't use single quotes (''), otherwise it will be passed as strings